Find a Qualified Attorney Near You

 Biological Father:

-- Copy of father's marriage certificate establishing marriage to child's biological mother
+- Copy of the father’s marriage certificate establishing marriage to the child’s biological mother

 - If no longer married to the child’s biological mother, evidence of legal termination of a marriage

-- Evidence of an established parent-child relationship before the child turns 21 (or marrying)
+- Evidence of an established parent-child relationship before the child turns 21 years of age (or marries)

-- Copy of civil marriage certificate to step-child's biological mother or father
+- Copy of the civil marriage certificate to the stepchild’s biological mother or father

 Adoptive Parent: